-First of all, you’re going to need a free Microsoft account.
+Accessing Microsoft Excel and other core Office programs is free via the web, and all you'll need is a Microsoft account.
 Head over to Office.com and create an account, or log into one that you already have.

 Once you’re logged into your Microsoft account on office.com you’ll find yourself presented with this screen:

-At the top here you can select the App you wish to use, everything from Excel, Word and Powerpoint to Outlook and Skype.
+At the top here you can select the App you wish to use, everything from Excel, Word and PowerPoint to Outlook and Skype.
 These are all ‘Web Apps’ which means they’re applications that you use online rather than them being installed on your computer.
-When you work on a file here, it will be saved on your OneDrive account, which is Microsoft's own cloud storage to rival Google’s OneDrive (you will also be able to download a copy to save on your computer, if you wish).
+When you work on a file here, it will be saved to OneDrive, Microsoft's cloud storage service.

-In fact, you probably have Google to thank for this software being available in Web App form, as its Google Docs and Google Sheets software made it difficult for Microsoft to keep asking users to pay when a solid free alternative was available.
+In fact, you probably have Google to thank for this software being available in web app form, as its free Docs and Sheets software and their integration with Google Drive made it difficult for Microsoft to keep asking users to pay.

 Make sure you take a look at the best free software for Windows right here.